Shop Pre On Amazon Fresh

 On the flip side, non-GMO food and food with the Non-GMO Project Verified label can be grown using any practices that don’t involve genetic modification.
 So, non-GMO food might be certified organic, and it might not be – you have to check the label to be sure.

 Like many things in food and nutrition, the answer is not black and white.
-Which is more important depends on the type of food – being organic or non-GMO may matter more for some foods than others – and the other characteristics that make up the overall quality of the food.
+Which is more important depends on the type of food – organic or non-GMO may matter more for some foods than others – and the other characteristics that make up the overall quality of the food.

 Organic and non-GMO, like most food labels, are meaningful but don’t tell the full story.
 There are countless other factors that might impact that food’s overall quality and place in your diet.